sealink/radiant-page_factory-extension/README.md

 ## Installation

 Radiant 0.9.0 and 0.9.1 require PageFactory 1.0.1 (gem version preferred.)
-For anything higher, please use PageFactory 1.1.0 or higher.
+For Radiant edge (> 0.9.1) please use PageFactory 1.1.1.

 ## Goals